All Outer Worlds 2 flaws and the best to pick

 Negative effect: Choices in conversations are randomly picked for you after enough time passes.

 Keep.
-This is one of the best flaws in the game as the random choice occurs after 10 seconds of idle time giving you plenty of time to make a choice and then also gain bonus XP.
+This is one of the best flaws in the game as the random selection occurs after 10 seconds of idle time, giving you plenty of time to make a choice and still gain bonus XP.

 N-Radiated

-Travel through the N-Ray Range has left you fundamentally changed.
-Whenever you take damage of any type, you have a chance to take additional N-Ray damage and automatically become camouflaged.
+Travel through the N-Ray Range has left you changed.
+Whenever you take damage, you have a chance to take additional N-Ray damage and automatically become camouflaged.

 Complete main objectives in the N-Ray Range.

-Positive effect: Whenever you take damage, there's a 5% chance that you become camouflaged.
-You become invisible to enemies and you deal bonus damage.
+Positive effect: When you take damage, there's a 5% chance to become invisible and deal bonus damage.

-Negative effect: When the camouflage effect is triggered, you take an additional 5% of your maximum health as N-Ray damage.
+Negative effect: When camouflage is triggered, you take 5% of your maximum health as N-Ray damage.

 Keep.
 The damage you take is worth risking for the invisibility you get in turn.